Salt has a multitude of everyday uses such as:

 - Providing Control of Access in Mines

-RFID Tags can track the grade and location of mined salt deposits in real-time.
-By assigning RFID Tags to salt deposits, Handheld RFID Readers can be used to identify the deposit types.
+RFID Tags can be deployed to help track the grade and location of mined salt deposits in real-time.
+By assigning RFID Tags to salt deposits, it may be possible to use handheld RFID readers to identify deposit types.
 As mined salt piles are picked up by vehicles to be transferred to chutes leading to a conveyor system for crushing into small sized rocks, the deposits can be continued to be tracked during this process to ensure 100% visibility of where inventory is going.

-RFID Tags designed to survive the rigors of a crusher can relay information from the tag to the mining central office our Asset Tracking System.
-Our system replaces the old “paper and pen” method of inventory tracking as the RFID Tags can send information to a database for clear outlook on salt inventory.
+RFID Tags designed to survive the rigors of a crusher can relay information from the tag to the mining central office.
+The central office contains a management system which replaces the old “paper and pen” method of inventory tracking as the RFID Tags can send information to a database for clear outlook on salt inventory.

-The GAO RFID Access Control System has uses RFID Tags that can record the exact times when miners enter or leave a salt mining shaft, ensuring a transparent view of personnel movement and activity.
+The access to restricted zones may be controlled with our experience in controlling access via RFID technology.
+Through customization, it can record the exact time when miners enter or leave a salt mining shaft, ensuring a transparent view of personnel movement and activity.
 At the same time, RFID Access Control ensures that only authorized personnel can open certain doors to access specialized zones.
 Access can be managed remotely via our web-based interface, and a manager can quickly grant or restrict access with a touch of a button.
 All access history is recorded so that a review of activity can be conducted in case of need.

 GAO RFID’s Systems can be deployed as a standalone solution or can be integrated with other software solutions, according to your needs.